-Still, on hardware, a persistent network issue can also be as a result of a piece of network equipment has outlived its lifespan, or it is not particularly compatible with new complexities of today’s networks.
+Still, on hardware, a persistent network issue can also be as a result of a piece of network equipment that has outlived its lifespan, or it is not particularly compatible with the new complexities of today’s networks.
 If you feel they are outdated, it might be best to consult an IT professional before taking the next action.

 Or if using a wireless network, check to see if you are connected to the wireless network in your office.

-Till date, poor IP configuration resulting from the use of wrongly configured domain name server (DNS) stands as one of the most common sources of poor network performance issues.
+Till date, poor IP configuration resulting from the use of wrongly configured domain name servers (DNS) stands as one of the most common sources of poor network performance issues.
 You can troubleshoot network performance errors of this kind by setting your network connection to obtain an IP address automatically.

 Follow these steps: